 Hazards identification: Inhalation: Mildly corrosive if inhaled.
 Ingestion: Can be mildly corrosive.
 Skin Contact: Can be mildly corrosive and cause skin ulceration and dermatitis..
 Eye Contact: Can be mildly corrosive and cause corneal necrosis and conjunctivitis.

 First-aid measures: Skin Contact: Wash of with soap and water.
 Eye Contact: Irrigate immediately with lots of plain water and seek medical attention if required.
 Inhalation: Remove to fresh air.
 Ingestion: Rinse mouth out and drink plenty of water.

 Fire fighting measures: Not considered flammable.
 Extinguishing media dependant on other constituents of fire.
 May give off sulphur dioxide fumes so wear breathing apparatus.

-Handling / storage: No specific precautions required but, when handling, wear protective mask, gloves, goggles and non-absorbent clothing.
+Handling/storage: No specific precautions required but when handling, wear a protective mask, gloves, goggles and non-absorbent clothing.

 Every effort has been made to ensure that the information on this page is reliable but we cannot accept liability for any loss, damage or injury, which may result from its use.
 Data given in this page is solely for guidance in safe handling and use of its product - it does not form part of any specification.